 Many jobs outsource metal fabrication to machine shops.
 Machine shops exist all over the United States — and the rest of the world, of course — and they often operate by creating schematics to bid on jobs for companies.
 The work can vary widely, from medical to building materials to computers, but the beginning phases can look similar across industries.

 Metal fabrication requires a lot of strategy and planning before actual work commences.
-The process is far more than just taking drill bits to sheet metal — there is engineering, bidding, back-and-forth communication with the client, adjustments, material sourcing and material ordering.
+The process involved is far more than just taking drill bits to sheet metal — there is engineering, bidding, back-and-forth communication with the client, adjustments, material sourcing and material ordering.
 Additional parts that go into the process may include:

 - Plate metal